MarioVilas/thetick/README.md

 # The Tick

-A simple embedded Linux backdoor.
+A simple backdoor for servers and embedded systems.

 - [The Tick](#the-tick)
   * [Compiling](#compiling)